bersling/express-session-angular-ngx/README.md

 # Sessions with Express and Angular 2,4,5,6 (ngx)

 Creating sessions with express is easy.
-However, there are one or to pitfalls to be aware of when using together with Angular.
+However, there are one or two pitfalls to be aware of when using together with Angular.
 Here's a working example repo.

 You can see how the backend was built step by step, since for each step there's a working .js file.
 Below the installation instructions, you'll find a short tutorial and a link to a youtube tutorial belonging to this repository.